ygao0719/data-structures-and-algorithms/401-code-challenges/Data-Structures/README.md

 22. Tree Intersection: Write a function called tree_intersection that takes two binary tree parameters. return a set of values found in both trees.
 23. LEFT JOINs two hashmaps into a single data structure.
+24. Implement your own Graph.
+The graph should be represented as an adjacency list, and should include the following methods:
+- AddNode()
+- AddEdge()
+- GetNodes()
+- GetNeighbors()
+- Size()

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->